 Which benefits you claim will depend on your age and how your health problems impact you.

-Getting ESA, PIP, DLA or AA can also help you and your carer if you have one, are entitled to more top-up benefits.
+Getting PIP, DLA or AA may also help you and your carer if you have one, qualify for higher levels of means tested benefits.
 It may also help you have access to other help, such as exemption from road tax, grants for home insulation.